Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

 			in : condition : ?
 				do (( %?, ON ), *guard )

-	For trigger
+	We use the same logic to build trigger, with the difference that :event:OFF is not the same as ~.::event:ON
-		same logic, except :event:OFF is not the same as ~.::event:ON
+		:event:ON  is not the same as ~.::event:OFF therefore we must use a double trigger { bar, on }

 		So when we meet either [ELSE] ON or [ELSE] OFF ? in : event : ? // dispose of previous candidate